jonxsong/msds434_final_project/README.md

-MSDS434 Final Project
+Predicting High Income House Owners for a City
 =====================
   From investigating US demographic data from various geographic resolutions, polled from the American Community Survey (ACS), I thought to ask for a particular census block, what are predictors of a city for people that generally make high income?
 Our target column for ML predictions was household owners with income higher than $200,000.
 Upon running the containerized Go web-app, users will see for themselves the predicted number of owners with such income for a particular city.

 - This code is meant to connect to a vertex-ai regression model endpoint.
 - It is meant to be run from within a gce cloud run project.